-If the student withdraws during the first three days of class of a regular semester, the student will receive a 100% refund.
-Beginning with the fourth day of classes through the tenth calendar day, there is a 90% refund on tuition, room, board, and fees.
-During the 11th through the 25th calendar day, a 50% refund is made.
-A 25% refund is made during the 26th through the 50th calendar day.
-After the 50th day, refunds are made only in cases of serious accident or illness with the recommendation of the college health center.
-In serious accident or illness cases extending beyond a two-week period, a student who withdraws receives a 75% refund of any unused tuition, room, board, and fees.
+If the student withdraws during the first three calendar days of a regular semester, the student will receive a 100 percent refund of tuition, room, board and fees.
+Beginning with the 4th calendar day of class through the 10th calendar day, there is a 90 percent refund.
+During the 11th through the 25th calendar day, a 50 percent refund is granted.
+Between the 26th day through the 50th calendar day, a 25 percent refund is made.